learnk8s/learnk8s.io/src/best-practices/configuration.md

 ## Authentication

+When you use `kubectl` you authenticate yourself against the kube-apiserver component.

+Kubernetes supports different authentication strategies:

+- **Static Tokens**: are difficult to invalidate and should be avoided
+- **Bootstrap Tokens**: same as static tokens above
+- **Basic Authentication** transmits credentials over the network in cleartext
+- **X509 client certs** requires renewing and redistributing client certs on a regular basis
+- **Service Account Tokens** are the preferred authentication strategy for applications and workloads running in the cluster
+- **OpenID Connect (OIDC) Tokens**: best authentication strategy for end users as OIDC integrates with your identity provider such as AD, AWS IAM, GCP IAM, etc.

+You can learn about the strategies in more detail [in the official documentation](https://kubernetes.io/docs/reference/access-authn-authz/authentication/).

+### Use OpenID (OIDC) tokens as a user authentication strategy

+Kubernetes supports various authentication methods including OpenID Connect (OIDC).

+OpenID Connect allows single sign on (SSO) such as your Google Identity to connect to a Kubernetes cluster and other development tools.

+You don't need to remember or manage credentials separately, you could have several clusters connect to the same OpenID provider.

+You can [learn more about the OpenID connect in Kubernetes](https://thenewstack.io/kubernetes-single-sign-one-less-identity/) in this article.

+## Role-Based Access Control (RBAC)

+Role-Based Access Control (RBAC) allows you to define policies on how to access resources in your cluster.

 ### ServiceAccount tokens are for applications and controllers **only**

-Service Account Tokens: should not be used for end-users trying to interact with Kubernetes clusters, but they are the preferred authentication strategy for applications & workloads running on Kubernetes
+Service Account Tokens should not be used for end-users trying to interact with Kubernetes clusters, but they are the preferred authentication strategy for applications and workloads running on Kubernetes.

-### Use OpenID (OIDC) tokens as a user authentication strategy

-OpenID Connect (OIDC) Tokens: best authentication strategy for end users as OIDC integrates with your identity provider (e.g. AD, AWS IAM, GCP IAM ...etc)

 ## Logging